Iwasawa theory of twists of elliptic modular forms over imaginary quadratic fields at inert primes: Conjectures and Results

 \subsection{Main conjectures: The set up and statements}

 Let us fix once and for all an imaginary quadratic field $K$ where the prime $p$ is inert.
 Let $D_K$ denote its discriminant.
 We also fix a ray class character $\chi$ of $K$ with conductor dividing $\ff p^\infty$ (where we assume that $\ff$ is coprime to $pD_K$) and order coprime to $p$.
-We will also work with an algebraic Hecke character $\psi$ with infinity type $(0,k_g+1)$ and conductor $\ff$ , where $k_g$ is a positive integer.
+We will also work with an algebraic Hecke character $\psi$ with infinity type\footnote{The convention for the infinity types in the current manuscript is the same as the one utilized in \cite{bertolinidarmonprasanna13}.
+Namely, the infinity type of a Hecke character $\xi$ equals $(m,n)$ if it sends $(\alpha)$ to $\alpha^m\overline\alpha^n$, where $\alpha\in K$ is coprime to the conductor of $\xi$.} $(0,k_g+1)$ and conductor $\ff$ , where $k_g$ is a positive integer.
 The character $\chi$ will be fixed throughout (and will take on the role of a branch character, in the sense of Hida) whereas $\psi$ will be allowed to vary.
-For any ray class character $\eta$ of $K$, we shall set $\eta^c:=\eta\circ c$ , where $c$ is the generator of $\Gal(K/\QQ)$.
+For any ray class character $\eta$ of $K$, we shall set $\eta^c:=\eta\circ c$, where $c$ is the generator of $\Gal(K/\QQ)$.

 Let $\Gamma_\cyc=\Gal(\QQ(\mu_{p^\infty})/\QQ)\cong\Delta\times\Gamma_1$, where $\Delta\cong\ZZ/(p-1)\ZZ$ and $\Gamma_1\cong\Zp$ .
 Let $K_\infty,K_\cyc$ and $K_\ac$ be the $\Zp^2$-extension, the cyclotomic $\Zp$-extension and the anticyclotomic $\Zp$-extension of $K$ respectively .
 We write $\Gamma_K=\Gal(K_\infty/K)$, $\Gamma_\ac=\Gal(K_\ac/K)$.
 We also identify $\Gamma_1$ and $\Gamma_\cyc$ with $\Gal(K_\cyc/K)$ and $\Gal(K(\mu_{p^\infty})/K)$ respectively.